theupdateframework/go-tuf/README.md

 ### The `updater` package

 * The `updater` package provides an implementation of the TUF client workflow.
-It provides ways to query and download target files securely, while handling the TUF update workflow behind the scenes.
+It provides ways to query and download target files securely while handling the TUF update workflow behind the scenes.
 It is implemented on top of the Metadata API and can be used to implement various TUF clients with relatively little effort.